tiepdotme/redant-home/_posts/2013-10-23-perils-ecommerce-objects-may-appear-larger-better-actually.md

 ---
 layout: post
 title: The perils of ecommerce.
 Objects may appear larger and better than they actually are
-permalink: /ecommerce/perils-ecommerce-objects-may-appear-larger-better-actually/
+permalink: "/strategy/perils-ecommerce-objects-may-appear-larger-better-actually/"
 type: ideas
 categories:
 - ecommerce
 - agile
+- strategy
 author: Ben Still
 description: An example of when you think you know what you're buying, but end up with something quite different.
 keywords: ecommerce
-image-small: /assets/uploads/2013/danger-small.jpg
+image-small: "/assets/uploads/2013/danger-small.jpg"
-image-large: /assets/uploads/2013/danger.jpg
+image-large: "/assets/uploads/2013/danger.jpg"
 excerpt-short: Ever bought something online that wasn't what you thought it was?
 excerpt-long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
 Make sure you know what you're getting for your money.
 tags:
 time: 5 Mins Read

 ---
 How I ended up here:

 - I go to a shopping mall, try to buy shoes for my 9yo son